 - 17.2.
-After marking the mail ballot, the elector must: - (a) place the mail ballot in the secrecy envelope provided, and seal the secrecy envelope; - (b) place the secrecy envelope in the certification envelope, and complete and sign the certification printed on such envelope, and then seal the certification envelope: - (c) place the certification envelope, together with a completed elector registration application, if required, in the outer envelope, and then seal the outer envelope; and mail, or have delivered, the outer envelope and its contents to the chief election (d) officer at the address specified so that it is received no later than the close of voting on general voting day.
+After marking the mail ballot, the elector must: - (a) place the mail ballot in the secrecy envelope provided, and seal the secrecy envelope; - (b) place the secrecy envelope in the certification envelope, and complete and sign the certification printed on such envelope, and then seal the certification envelope; - (c) place the certification envelope, together with a completed elector registration application, if required, in the outer envelope, and then seal the outer envelope; and - (d) mail, or have delivered, the outer envelope and its contents to the chief election officer at the address specified so that it is received within the time limits established by the chief election officer which must be no later than the close of voting on general voting day.